jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (3) Any delegation or subdelegation made under this section may be revoked in accordance with section 29 or section 42 of the State Sector Act 1988, as the case may be.

 ### 7 Appointment of enforcement officers
-(1) The Minister may authorise any officers of a department of State or of a local authority to exercise and carry out the functions and powers of an enforcement officer under the Resource Management Act 1991 in relation to compliance with a permit, or this Act and for this purpose, sections 332 and 334 of that Act shall be read as if—
+(1) The Minister may authorise any officers of a department of State or of a local authority to exercise and carry out the functions and powers of an enforcement officer under the Resource Management Act 1991 in relation to compliance with a permit or this Act, and for this purpose, sections 332 and 334 of that Act shall be read as if—
   (a) every reference to a consent authority included a reference to the Minister; and (b) every reference to a resource consent included a reference to a permit; and (c) every reference to the Resource Management Act 1991 included a reference to this Act.